cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 Status 20180215: UNDER DEVELOPMENT

 The pilightMqttOsgi project: 20180820 activemq version 5.15.4, 5.15.5
-repo-add activemq
+# not  needed, is default in karaf 4.2.1 repo-add activemq
+repo-add camel
+#and add the spring-legacy repo: (or not?)
+feature:repo-add spring-legacy

+#
+# feature install can be done by features.xml file ????
+20180905 experimental
+#
 # since karaf 4.2 (20180820) needs next features for activemq
 feature:install aries-blueprint
-#and add the spring-legacy repo: (or not?)
-feature:repo-add spring-legacy
 # and
 feature:install shell-compat